 The journal does not favor one over another approach, but rather encourages the use of appropriate social science approaches for the given topic or paper.
-The BSSR urges potential authors to consider a wide range of important policy discussions, arguments, practices, methodologies, and theories, in areas including: The main scope of this Journal is on several areas of Social Sciences.
+The BSSR urges potential authors to consider a wide range of important policy discussions, arguments, practices, methodologies, and theories, in areas including the main scope of this Journal which is on several areas of Social Sciences.
 We encourage researches in:

-• Law and legal framework in different Balkan countries and aprocsimation of EU legislative and practices
+- Law and legal framework in different Balkan countries and approximation of EU legislative and practices

-• Public Administration in different Balkan countries- compared experiences in the region and European practices
+- Public Administration in different Balkan countries- compared experiences in the region and European practice

 The time frame for the peer review process for manuscripts submitted for the issue published in June: